stanford-crfm/levanter/docs/Overview.md

 ### Equinox: Low-magic Neural Net Library

-[Equinox](https://github.com/patrick-kidger/equinox) is a neural network library for Jax that is somehow simultaneously both less "magical" than many other neural net libraries for Jax *and* the most PyTorch-like of the bunch.
+[Equinox](https://github.com/patrick-kidger/equinox) is a neural network library for Jax that is somehow simultaneously both less "magical" than many other neural net libraries for Jax *and* (in my opinion) the most PyTorch-like of the bunch.
 It's built around a few key ideas, but the one we're most interested in is the `Module` class.
 A `Module` is just a class that has been registered with Jax as a PyTree node, which makes all of the Pytree machinery (like tree_map) work for it.
 Here's a simple example:

 ```python